aws-samples/aws-stm32-ml-at-edge-accelerator/README.md

 After deployment the url for our grafana instance will be printed out in your command line or you could get the url from your AWS console by visiting the Managed Grafana service page, however you won't have access yet.
 AWS Managed Grafana is using AWS IAM Identity Center for Authorisation previously known as AWS Single Sign-On (SSO).

-You should have an IAM Identity User created by now, so we need to give it permission to access our Grafana Instance.
+As mentioned in prequisite you should have an IAM Identity User created by now, if not then please [enable AWS IAM Identity Center and create a user for yourself](https://console.aws.amazon.com/singlesignon/identity/home).
+Now we need to give your user permission to access our Grafana Instance.

 1. Login to your console and visit the Managed Grafana servie page.
 1. Go to the grafana workspace created by our deployment.